Kempf/GuidestarLaser/README.md

 * `Project Deliverables`: this directory contains **techincal project documents**, **requirements** and deliverables.
 Confidential documents are not available for viewing, however a brief description is provided in the readme file.

+## Auditors Infomation

+The readmes of the higher level folders will detail the contents of each folder.
+These are intended to make for ease of access.
+To get an understanding of what the most relevant files are, to save you time, go to: [Current Status Directory](https://gitlab.cecs.anu.edu.au/u5568225/GuidestarLaser/tree/master/Current_Status) and read the **Weekly_And_Audit_Summaries.pdf** file.
+This will guide you through where to go, what to look at, and what they are.